shivannis/xandr-docs-public/xandr-docs/articles/invest/universal-pixel-code-structure.md

 ---
-Title : Universal Pixel Code Structure
-Description : The general universal pixel code to be deployed in the `<head>` tag on each page of the advertiser website is different from the pixel code required for standard and custom events, which is deployed only on pages of interest.
+title : Microsoft Invest - Universal Pixel Code Structure description : Learn about the universal pixel code structure.
+The general universal pixel code deployed in the `<head>` tag on each page of the advertiser website is different from the pixel code required for standard and custom events, which is deployed only on pages of interest.
 ---

-# Universal Pixel Code Structure
+# Microsoft Invest - universal pixel code structure

 The general universal pixel code to be deployed in the `<head>` tag on each page of the advertiser website is different from the pixel code required for standard and custom events, which is deployed only on pages of interest.

-## Universal Pixel Initialization Code
+## Universal pixel initialization code

 The following code sample shows the structure of the universal pixel code that you can deploy in the `<head>` tag of an advertiser's web